Schrieffer-Wolff Transformations for Experiments: Dynamically Suppressing Virtual Doublon-Hole Excitations in a Fermi-Hubbard Simulator: Acknowledgements

 \section{Acknowledgements}

-We thank Christie Chiu, Geoffrey Ji and Daniel Greif for their contributions to the data-taking, and for insightful discussions.
-We acknowledge funding from the Gordon and Betty Moore Foundation grant no. 6791; NSF grant nos.
-PHY-1734011, OAC-1934598 and OAC-1934714; ONR grants no. W911NF-11-1-0400 and N00014-18-1-2863; ARO grant no. W911NF-20-1-0163; ARO/AFOSR/ONR DURIP; the NSF GRFP (L.H.K.), and the NSF through a grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory (A.B.); the Swiss National Science Foundation and the Max Planck/Harvard Research Center for Quantum Optics (M.L.).
-F.G. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868, and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (Grant Agreement no 948141) — ERC Starting Grant SimUcQuam.
-Competing interests: M.G. is a co-founder and shareholder of QuEra Computing.
+We acknowledge funding from NSF grant nos.
+PHY-1734011, OAC-1934598 and OAC-1934714; ONR grants no. W911NF-11-1-0400 and N00014-18-1-2863; ARO grant no. W911NF-20-1-0163; ARO/AFOSR/ONR DURIP grant no. W911NF2010104; QSA Lawrence Berkeley Lab award no. DE-AC02-05CH11231; the Gordon and Betty Moore Foundation grant no. 6791; the Harvard Quantum Initiative (HQI) Grauduate Fellowship (A.K.), the NSF GRFP (L.H.K., C.C.), the DoD NDSEG (G.J.), and the NSF through a grant for the Institute for Theoretical Atomic, Molecular, and Optical Physics at Harvard University and the Smithsonian Astrophysical Observatory (A.B.); the Swiss National Science Foundation and the Max Planck/Harvard Research Center for Quantum Optics (M.L.).
+F.G. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC-2111 -- 390814868, and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programm (Grant Agreement no 948141) — ERC Starting Grant SimUcQuam. \\ Competing interests: M.G. is a co-founder and shareholder of QuEra Computing.

 \onecolumngrid